This 6 ingredient grapefruit salmon is ready in 20 minutes, and creates a fresh, healthy, mouthwatering dish that’s packed with flavor and basil!

 Add the basil chiffonade on top, and you get something that is unique, healthy, and delicious, with just the right amount of zing.

 Chiffonade is more or less another word for cutting into long, thin ribbons.
 To chiffondae, take a bunch of fresh, washed basil leaves.
 Choose undamaged leaves that aren’t wilted, don’t have holes in them, or brown spots / black spots, etc. and harvest in the morning, after a good watering the night before.
+I like to grow basil indoors throughout the year, which helps minimize some of the diseases and issues you can get with outdoor basil.

 Stack the basil leaves on top of one another, and roll the stack lengthwise, so they’re like a pencil or cigar.
 Hold the roll with your fingers tucked safely away, and carefully slice across, creating thin, beautiful ribbons of basil.